L. David Roper

 The electric power generated could be used to charge energy storage devices in vehicles for transportation.

 The graph below shows the uranium extraction data for the World and a 6-Verhulst function fit to the extraction data in order to extrapolate into the future.
-The total amount to be eventually extracted used for the fit is 7,927x103 tonnes (1 tonne = 1000 kg), which is about the estimated uranium resources (5,327x103 tonnes) plus the amount already extracted ~2,608x103 tonnes).
+The fit to U3O8 extraction data is done using the estimated uranium resources (7,167x103 tonnes)'.

 Uranium extraction rate for the World and Verhulst function fits to the data.